 As a geospatial specialist, you'll use spatial data for problem-solving that can’t

 be done with traditional maps and charts.
-The GISci program requires strong mathematics
+The GSIS program requires a strong mathematics

 background and analytical skills.

-and remote sensing, and prepare you for a training partnership involving faculty and
+can help prepare you for a training partnership involving faculty and students in

-students in Vietnam and a multi-year project aimed at rebuilding Iraq’s GISci infrastructure.
+Vietnam and a multi-year project aimed at rebuilding Iraq’s GSIS infrastructure.

-A student who earns a B.S. in GISci degree at OSU will be well-versed in general GISci
+A student who earns a B.S. in GSIS degree at OSU will be well-versed in general GSIS knowledge

-knowledge and will have competency utilizing GISci hardware and software for the planning,
+and will have competency utilizing GSIS hardware and software for the planning, development,

-development, and maintenance of spatial and nonspatial databases.
-More important,
+and maintenance of spatial and nonspatial databases.
+More important, students who

-students who complete the B.S. degree will have higher order skills involving the
+complete the B.S. degree will have higher order skills involving the analysis of geospatial

-analysis of geospatial data, and will be capable of communicating findings with larger
+data, and will be capable of communicating findings with larger audiences.
+Our graduates

 GIS Application Developer